The Hidden Resource:

 You can use Ancestry free of charge at the library - either on one of our computers, or by connecting your device to our WiFi.
 By accessing the Ancestry website through our library website, you can begin exploring.
 Once you are connected to the website through our library access, push the "begin searching" button and then fill out as much detail as possible to narrow your search.
 Name, location, date of birth, date of death, or the name of a close relative can get you started on a search into your history.
 The more information you can fill out, the more specific your search is!
 If you need help using Ancestry, and you want to learn on your own, checkout the AncestryLibrary tutorial on Niche Academy.

 Not everyone is comfortable or familiar with online database searching, and that's where your local librarians can help.
-Come in and use our computers or WiFi, and if you get stuck or need help getting started, you can ask the reference librarian and we can assist.
+Come in and use our computers or WiFi, and if you get stuck or need help getting started, you can ask the reference librarian so we can assist.
 Or, if you think you will need more uninterrupted, one-on-one help, then book a librarian or book a tech tutor appointment and we can work with you individually.
-We like to encourage as much learning and hands on experience as possible, so come with your notes, prepare to take notes, and we can guide you through it so you can feel comfortable working on your own!
+We like to encourage as much learning and hands on experience as possible, so come with your notes, prepare to take more notes, and we can guide you through it so you feel comfortable working on your own!

 Up Next: Digital Newspapers